protddg-bench/protddg-bench/README.md

                     triplicated in 17 and 1 cases.
 Data from PMID:28710274.

       4. Myoglobin: 134 variants from myoglobin from structure 1BZ6.
 Experimental data are duplicated and triplicated in 14 and 3 cases respectively.
+The variation of                    unfolding free energy (DDG) was calculated changing the sign of the DDG reported in literarture.
 Data from PMID:26054434

       5. P53:       42 variants from P53 structure 2OCJ.
 Data from PMID:24281696.